granthalf/Resources/README.md

 1. PYTHON
   a) Pictures
-      All resources to create ico/logos for building python programs
+      All resources to create ico/logos for building python programs.
+      These pictures are mainly from Pixabay.

                                       TIPS